 Take and pass the required written knowledge exams.
 All CDL written (knowledge) exams must begin at least 45 minutes prior to the Customer Center closing time.
 There's a $10 permit fee that is paid prior to taking the knowledge exams.
 If all exams are passed, the $10 fee pays for the instructional permit.
 If any of the exams are not passed, the $10 fee is retained as a testing fee.
 The $10 permit fee would be paid again at the next test attempt.
 You must call to schedule an appointment.
-More information about testing is provided in the full Commercial Driver's Manual.
+Download thefor more information on test requirements.

 Federal and State regulations require drivers to certify their Driving Category - the type of driving they will be engaging in.
 Your self-certification will determine if you will be required to provide a copy of your Medical Card.

 Provide Medical Card if required.
 See CDL Medical Certification and Self-Certification Process for more information.